dodeleye99/accelerated-cpp/10_Pointers&Arrays/README.md

 ### Directories of Code:
 1) [`main_args`](main_args) introduces a second form of the `main()` function, which takes two parameters that represent text inputted into command line immediately following the execution call.
 The program demonstrates its use, by outputting text the user entered.

+2) [`file_copier`](file_copier) introduces the concept of file reading and writting.
+It takes as a command-line argument a file as input and copies its contents to another file.
+The user can also choose themselves which files to copy the input file to, by adding them as aditional command-line arguments.

 ### Extensions:

 ### References: